fmilitao/shopper-android/README.md

 - [ ] weird bug with some TextViews underlined red/blue ?!
 - [ ] allow labels
 - [x] allow categories
+- [ ] disable create while product has no name
 - [ ] paint categories with different colors, provide some sane default categories
 - [ ] re-test I/O when editing categories.
 - [ ] prettify lists/app (idea: show background fill as percentage of list completion, also mess with item count)